stormjoannes/AI-Group-project/README.md

 ### How to create a connection

-1. Go to the folder 'backend' using `cd backend`
+1. Go to the folder 'backend'
 2. Go to the file 'create_connection'
 3. Edit the connection values so that it can connect to your database